-Apple’s released an iOS 10.3 beta 3 to testers and developers and today we want to take a close look at everything we know right now about the the iOS 10.3 update and its release for iPhone, iPad and iPod touch.
+Apple recently released a new iOS 10.3 beta 7 to testers and developers and today we want to take a close look at everything we know, right now, about the the iOS 10.3 update and its release for iPhone, iPad and iPod touch.

-The rumored iOS 10.3 update is now confirmed and today we want to take a look at everything we currently know about the update, the iOS 10.3 release date and time, and more.
+And with an iOS 10.3 release getting closer, we want to take a look at everything we currently know about the contents of the update, the iOS 10.3 release date and time, and more.

 A number of key iOS 10.3 release details remain unconfirmed so this roundup adds in a few things we expect from Apple.